cryptoeconomics-study/website/book/chapter-01.md

 ### One way hash functions

-Hashes are one-way mathematical functions that take a variable length input of any size and produces a unique fixed length output called a hash value.
+A hash function produces a deterministic fixed-size, random looking output which is called a hash.
+These hashes are one-way mathematical functions that take a variable length input of any size and produces a unique fixed length output called a hash value.
 This function is considered as 'one way' as it is very difficult to find the original input of a hash value.
 This is unless you try to brute force guess all existing inputs to find a matching hash value.

 (If you are interested in the security of the hash function, check out this video: [Security of SHA-256](https://www.youtube.com/watch?v=S9JGmA5_unY))